ianlini/bistiming/README.rst

 Getting Started
 ---------------

-BisTiming has a context manager interface that let us log the running time of a code block easily, and it also has low-level API that let us time multiple segments or loops of code easily.
+BisTiming has a context manager interface that logs the running time of a code block easily, and it also offers a low-level API to help time multiple segments or loops of code easily.

 See `examples <https://github.com/ianlini/bistiming/blob/master/examples/>`_